leonliu06/I18nResourceGenerator/README.txt

 Introduction

- Extract i18n resources for java application from excel files in the given format which you can get from resources\i18n.xls.
+ Extract i18n resources for java application from excel files in the provided format as same as resources\i18n.xls.

 Guide